Sierra County DUI defense.

 Which court handles Sierra County DUI cases?

-DUI cases in Sierra County are filed with the Sierra County Superior Court, whose main courthouse is in the county seat, Downieville.
-Both misdemeanor and felony DUI cases are heard there and prosecuted by the Sierra County District Attorney's Office.
+DUI cases in Sierra County are filed with the Superior Court of Sierra County in Downieville, the county seat.
+Both misdemeanor and felony DUI cases are heard there and prosecuted by the Sierra County District Attorney.

-How long do I have to act on my license after a Sierra County DUI?
+How long do I have to save my license after a Sierra County DUI?

 Ready for your free analysis?